KMTechies/OpenCV_Basics_MEXE4101_Chavez_Dimaano/README.md

 ## Conclusion

-During this project on face detection and recognition using OpenCV's Haar Cascade in Google Colab, I gained valuable insights into implementing computer vision algorithms.
+During this project on face detection and recognition using OpenCV's Haar Cascade in Google Colab, we gained valuable insights into implementing computer vision algorithms.
 Here's a summary of the findings, challenges, and outcomes:

 **Findings**:
 - Haar Cascades are efficient for face detection and work well in controlled environments with proper lighting.